Anaesthetists: Improving their mental health and wellbeing

 Long Lives, Healthy Workplaces is an initiative of the Welfare of Anaesthetists special interest group (SIG), developed by Everymind with support from the Australian Society of Anaesthetists (ASA) and additional funding leveraged under The Prevention Hub.

-The project’s long-term goal is to support good mental health, which is not only important for anaesthetists but also for the quality and safety of care provided for patients and families.
+The project’s long-term goal is to support good mental health and wellbeing, which is not only important for anaesthetists but also for the quality and safety of care provided for patients and families.

-The development of this toolkit was guided by a national steering committee, chaired by Dr Tracey Tay (Specialist Anaesthetist and Director, Perioperative Service at John Hunter Hospital, Newcastle); Dr Prani Shrivastava (Specialist Anaesthetist in WA); Dr Suzi Nou (Specialist Anaesthetist, VIC); Dr Jane McDonald (Specialist Anaesthetist, NSW); Dr Greg Downey (Specialist Anaesthetist, NSW); Dr Shirley Prager (Psychiatrist, VIC); Dr Marion Andrew (Specialist Anaesthetist,WA); Ms Jaelea Skehan (Director, Everymind); and Dr Sally Fitzpatrick (Project Lead, Mental Health and Research, Everymind).
+The development of this toolkit was guided by a national steering committee, chaired by Dr Tracey Tay (Specialist Anaesthetist and Director, Perioperative Service at John Hunter Hospital, Newcastle); Dr Prani Shrivastava (Specialist Anaesthetist in WA); Dr Suzi Nou (Specialist Anaesthetist, VIC); Dr Jane McDonald (Specialist Anaesthetist, NSW); Dr Greg Downey (Specialist Anaesthetist, NSW); Dr Shirley Prager (Psychiatrist, VIC); Dr Marion Andrew (Specialist Anaesthetist,WA); Dr Jaelea Skehan OAM (Director, Everymind); and Dr Sally Fitzpatrick (Program Manager, Everymind).

 If you would like to find out more about the project, please email Dr Sally Fitzpatrick.